 Call for Papers (in pdf)

-As in the years before, the Atlantic Academy Rheinland-Pfalz will co-host the conference and the organizers of the conference will invite keynote speakers from the United States to participate in the event.
-The Academy offers the community of political scientist working on American politics an opportunity to exchange and discuss their ideas and research.
+The conference will be held at the Heidelberg Center for American Studies and supported by the Atlantic Academy Rheinland- Pfalz.
+The organizers of the conference will invite keynote speakers from the United States to participate in the event.
+The conference offers the community of political scientist working on American politics an excellent opportunity to exchange and discuss their ideas and research.